cjfuller/ka-devserver-proxy/README.md

 - passes anything containing `_kake` or `genfiles` directly to kake (assumed to be on port 5000; TODO: allow other ports)
 - sends everything else on to the devserver (assumed to be on port 8080)

+TODO: handle the websocket for the react hotloader

 ### Installation

 You'll need elixir >= 1.0: